Mac Moore/Lawrence Sports

 Baldwin’s Cooper Carr goes up for a layup attempt against Rock Creek during the 4A state championship boys basketball game on March 14 at Hutchinson Sports Arena.

-Close-range baskets from Collum and Schoenberger put Badwin up 28-25 early in the third quarter, but Rock Creek began to take control as the frame wore on.
+Close-range baskets from Collum and Schoenberger put Baldwin up 28-25 early in the third quarter, but Rock Creek began to take control as the frame wore on.

 Schoenberger did all he could to keep things close, scoring tough low-post buckets on back-to-back possessions as Baldwin trailed 37-34.
 The teams traded 3-pointers late in the quarter, with both Carr and Hudson Edelman knocking down the big shots.